 Jack and the rest of HQ Company made their way

-town, they were ordered out of the trucks and
+the town, they were ordered out of the trucks

-they were ordered to move to another field.
+until they were ordered to move to another

 Life in the camp was horrendous, and there was only one water faucet for the 12,000 POWs in the American portion of the camp.
 As many as fifty POWs died a day.
 To get out of the camp, Jack volunteered to go out on the bridge building detail.
 The detail was under the command of Lt.
 Col. Ted Wickord who had been commanding officer of the 192nd.
 Wickord attempted to fill the detail with as many tank group men as possible.